iwoj/Maui/README.txt

 Maui is an API for event-driven, object-oriented web applications.
-Apps are written just like Java Swing applications, and are maintained statefully in memory on the server-side.
-The HTTP request/response protocol is abstracted away from the application developer, as is all of the client rendering (HTML, Javascript, etc.).
-So you get code like this:
+Apps are written much like Java Swing applications and are maintained statefully in memory on the server-side.
+Communication with client machines is fully abstracted away from the application developer.
+The HTTP request/response cycle and all of the client rendering (HTML, Javascript, CSS, etc.) is handled automatically for you by the Maui Engine.

+So you get to write nice abstract code like this:

   MApplication app = new MApplication();
   MLabel output = new MLabel();